smbutterfield/ibmt17-18/_05-counterpoint-embell-shapes/b3-tx-cantfirmand1st.md

 title: Lesson 5b - Cantus Firmus and 1:1 Counterpoint
 ---

-# Class discussion
+## Class discussion

-Within counterpoint, it is helpful to divide our rules into categories that address melodic intervals.
+As the class developed rules, their observations were naturally divided by whether they were looking within a line versus when they compared the two lines.
+Horizontal versus vertical.
+Melodic versus harmonic.

-Melodic structure and melodic intervals:
+### Melodic intervals and structure
 - Length
     - 8 to 14 notes
 - Starting and ending pitches:
-    - Starts and ends on P8 of the tonic pitch
+    - Starts and ends on a perfect 8ve (or unison) of the tonic pitch
 - Approaching final note:
     - By stepwise contrary motion which means that one voice will have `ti` and the other `re`
 - Repeated pitches